The Spheres Dataset: Multitrack Orchestral Recordings for Music Source Separation and Information Retrieval: Source Separation Experiments

-As we can see in Table \ref{tab:deb_results}, all models were able to improve the SDR of their target instruments, with very important improvements in terms of SIR and maintaining reasonable levels of SAR in most cases.
+As shown in Table \ref{tab:deb_results}, all models successfully improved the SDR of the target instruments.
+Notably, the models achieved substantial interference reduction, with SIR gains ranging from $5$~dB to $24.6$~dB, while maintaining reasonable SAR levels (generally above $3$~dB, with the exception of the violins).
 Debleeding the microphones of the violin I and violin II sections is especially difficult, since they contain the bleeding from the other violin section that has the same timbral properties.
 To facilitate this case, we also trained a model to remove all the bleeding from the violin I microphone except the one coming from the violin II section (Violin I+II in Table \ref{tab:deb_results}) and vice versa (Violin II+I); note that this is the only approach possible for the Bass I and II microphones, since we do not have the isolated recordings of every bass and they played the same melody.

 Since The Spheres is the first public dataset to include close microphone signals, we could not evaluate our debleeding models trained on the Tchaikovsky piece against an external dataset, as was possible for the family-separation experiments with the Operation Beethoven recording.
 Nevertheless, we had access to raw material from private professional sessions by the studio’s owner (Odradek Records) which, although lacking isolated tracks for objective evaluation, allowed us to subjectively confirm the same generalization issues discussed in Section~\ref{sec:separation}.
-As for the family separation, it seems like the Tchaikovsky piece of The Spheres dataset is enough to train models that generalize to different pieces, but not to train models that generalize to different recording conditions.
+As for the family separation, models trained with the Tchaikovsky piece of The Spheres dataset seem to be able to obtain good results in other music pieces recorded under the same conditions, but fail to generalize to different recording environments.